Stories of Persian Heroines and Ready-to-Go Activities for Purim

 Purim gives us a chance to explore the value of tzedakah and giving.
 Why do people give to others?
 How do the story and themes of Purim encourage us to give to others - both to friends and to those in need?

-Download this free lesson from Jewish Holidays, Jewish Values that explores these questions.
+Here's a free downloadable lesson from Jewish Holidays, Jewish Values that explores these questions.
 Purim invites students to consider the mitzvah of giving and reflect on concepts of justice and morality.
 What have your students done that has been difficult?
 How did it feel afterwards?
 If one of your students saw unfairness in the world, how would they act?
 Who would they ask if they were unsure?
-Intended for older students, this book offers great opportunities for students to look at current events and think critically about the decisions they would make, have made, and their feelings concerning both.
+Intended for older students, this offers great opportunities for students to look at current events and think critically about the decisions they would make, have made, and their feelings concerning both.
+Easily adaptable for remote or small-group learning.

 For Middle Grade and Up